City Methodist Church

-The City Methodist Church, latterly known as City United Methodist Church is a disused church in Gary, Indiana.
-Once the largest Methodist church in the Midwest, it ceased as a place of worship in 1975 after a relatively brief life of just over 50 years.
+The City Methodist Church, latterly known as City United Methodist Church is a disused church in Gary, Indiana, United States.
+Once the largest Methodist church in the Midwest, it ceased as a place of worship in 1975, after just over 50 years of use.

 History

 A Methodist church had been present in Gary since 1906 (also the year of the city's founding).
 In 1916, Dr William Grant Seaman became its pastor.
-A man of dynamic energy, Seaman envisaged a much larger church to serve the town, wanting to bring a prominent religious presence into what was then a somewhat insalubrious neighbourhood with numerous brothels and drinking establishments.
+Seaman envisaged a much larger church to serve the town, wanting to bring a prominent religious presence into what was then a neighbourhood with numerous brothels and drinking establishments.
 Seaman secured the backing of US Steel, the chief employer in the city.
 The company donated the site on which the church was to be built, and agreed to donate almost half of the cost.
-The construction, beginning in 1925 took 21 months and cost $800,000, a truly vast sum.
-The first service was held in the church on 3 October 1926.
+The construction, beginning in 1925, took 21 months and cost $800,000, a large sum at the time.
+The first service was held in the church on October 3, 1926.
 The organ was donated by Elbert Gary, after whom the city was named.

 The church was built by Lowe and Bollenbacher of Chicago.
 The sanctuary at the forefront of the structure is part of a much larger nine-story complex which included an adjoining theatre called Seaman Hall, which could seat 1000 people, and contained corporate offices, a gymnasium, a Sunday School and a dining hall.
 There were plans for a bowling alley, but this was never built.
 A rooftop garden on the roof of the hall was never finished.
 By 1927, the church had a congregation of 1,700 and a staff of six.

 By 1929, William Seaman had grown unpopular with his parishioners, due at least in part to his interests in cultural diversity (including interfaith pageants).
 His dissatisfied congregation had him involuntarily transferred to Ohio.
-In some irony, his successor proved even less popular with the churchgoers.
+His successor proved even less popular with the churchgoers.
 Seaman died in 1944.
 In accordance with his wishes, his ashes were returned to Gary, where they were interred in the church.

 During the Great Depression, the church leased part of Seaman Hall to Gary College to gain much-needed additional funds.
-In the postwar years, the Indiana University Centre used part of Seaman Hall, and by 1949, Indiana University Northwest occupied three of the floors.
+In the postwar years, the Indiana University Center used part of Seaman Hall, and by 1949, Indiana University Northwest occupied three of the floors.
 The church reached the pinnacle of its popularity in the 1950s, with membership surpassing 3000.